VisitingNewEngland/Walpole Farmers Market Business Partnership - Local Small Business Stories

 and mom and pop shops that sell gifts, clothing, quilts, new and

-refinished furniture, hardware items, and knitting yarn all within two
+refinished furniture, hardware items, and teas all within two

 blocks.
 Stop by and see the Walpole Farmers Market and experience the